kylln20/WRO_FE_2023-24/README.md

      else:
          turn left

-if area of wall in front > threshold:
+if the area of the wall in front > threshold:
     turn the wheels straight and stop the car
 ```